Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Observable Metrics

-1. Meeting Efficiency: Track average time to reach consensus on complex decisions.
-Increased efficiency suggests improved communication.
+1. Meeting Efficiency: Measure the average time it takes to reach agreement on complex decisions.
+Faster results suggest better communication.

 Qualitative Feedback

-Use anonymous pulse surveys focused on psychological safety.
-Ask: "How comfortable are you sharing unconventional ideas with your team?"
-Positive trends indicate that shared problem-solving builds trust.
+Use anonymous quick surveys focused on psychological safety.
+Ask: "How comfortable do you feel sharing unconventional ideas with your team?"
+Positive responses show that shared problem-solving builds trust.

 Scenario: Applying the 3D Cycle for a Quarterly Review